porfiriopaiz/site/content/2017_03_30_anaconda-and-lvm-on-luks.rst

 .. image:: {filename}/images/anaconda-screenshots/0017.png
    :align: center
+   :alt: Reusing the old home volume group

 In the subsequent image, you'll observe that the logical volume `fedora_lilit-home` has been reallocated to the `New Fedora 25 Installation`.

 .. image:: {filename}/images/anaconda-screenshots/0018.png
    :align: center
+   :alt: Old /home volume group has been reallocated to the new Fedora 25 clean install

 Choose `/boot/efi`, equivalent to the ESP partition located in **sda2**.
 Ensure to assign a `Mount Point` for this Logical Volume, which, in this case, would